1focus-ai/f-ts/readme.md

 # `f-ts`

-> Move faster
+> CLI to move faster in software projects

 Main CLI is written in Rust and is located [here](https://github.com/1focus-ai/f).
 This is exploration of this 'move fast' CLI in TS.

-Goal of CLI is to have various functionality to move faster in software projects.
-With deep integration into [1focus.ai](https://1focus.ai).

-`f` stands for `focus`.

 ## Install CLI